RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation_new.rst

 - Confirm the system has a ROCm-capable GPU

-- Confirm the system has standard compilers and tools installed
+- Confirm the System Has the Required Tools and Packages Installed